 Just+Me.jpg

 I grew up in a small town in Louisiana called Olla.
-I was born in Natchitoches, and my family moved to Olla soon after.
-Even as a kid, I knew I wanted to see the world.
-Some of my favorite memories are the trips I took around the States—playing basketball, traveling with friends, or visiting family.
+I was born in Natchitoches, and my family moved soon after.
+Even as a kid, I knew I wanted to see beyond what was familiar.

 During college at the University of Louisiana at Monroe, I lived in Mérida, Yucatán, Mexico, where I studied and played sports.
-I completely fell in love with the culture, the people, and the quiet rhythm of life there.
-That experience opened something in me, and from then on, I started carving out time for trips outside the States whenever I could.
+I fell in love with the culture, the people, and the quiet rhythm of daily life.
+Something in me opened there, and travel felt like a way of listening.

-A few years later, while completing my master’s degrees at the University of Michigan, that pull toward travel only grew stronger.
-After graduating, I moved out West and spent two decades in San Francisco, working in the Silicon Valley and international startup world.
-Those years gave me the chance to travel deeply—sometimes for months at a time, including a full year wandering through Asia and Africa.
+That pull only grew stronger while completing my graduate work at the University of Michigan.
+Afterward, I moved west and spent nearly two decades in San Francisco, working in Silicon Valley and the international startup world.
+Those years gave me the chance to travel deeply—sometimes for months at a time, including a year moving through parts of Asia and Africa.

-After working and living abroad, I eventually found my way back to the United States.
-These days, I’m focusing on being of service—teaching yoga, guiding meditation, and staying involved in my community.
+After years of working and living abroad, I found my way back to the United States.
+These days, my life is quieter and more rooted, without losing the richness of what came before.
+I teach yoga, guide meditation, and stay involved in my community—ways of being present and of service that feel natural to me.

 Travel makes one modest.
 You see what a tiny place you occupy in the world.